-Five Star is an imprint of the publisher Gale which is a part of the large academic company Cengage Learning.
-Cengage Learning, Five Star, and Gale, are all respected publishers, with established track records, good distribution and many ties to schools, colleges, universities, and libraries.
+Five Star is an imprint of the publisher Gale which is a part of the large academic company Cengage Learning, which has since been renamed Nelson, although this section of their website is still called Gale/Cengage.

 They are a large company and they do not focus on online sales for their Five Star imprint, so the website is a little unwieldy and it can be difficult to navigate.
 If you did not know in advance that they were open to unsolicited submissions, it would be hard to find that out from their website.